coderkatew/foodie/README.md

 <br><br>

 ## Features Left to Implement
-**Social Sharing** - I'd like to add 'Quick share' feature for social apps such as WhatsApp and Pinterest for users to easily share recipes.
+**Social Sharing** - I'd like to add 'Quick Share' feature for social apps such as WhatsApp and Pinterest for users to easily share recipes.

 **Download Recipes** - I'd like to add a PDF or print option to the 'View Recipe' page so that users can save and print recipes.